-Though you are generally expected to pay for utilities, to whom you pay will vary from building to building so it’s best to find out exactly what you need to pay for and to whom.
-For example, in some instances, Internet may be included in your rental cost, and in others, you may have to for it.
+Although you are generally expected to pay for utilities, who you pay will vary from building to building so it’s best to find out in advance.
+For example, in some instances, water may be included in your rental cost, and in others, you may have to for it.

-Be sure to check the lease to get a detailed idea of what costs are included as part of your rent and what are not, so there are no surprises later.
-Do not have any verbal agreements – always get everything in writing to eliminate the chance of any disputes with your landlord.
+Be sure to check the lease to get a detailed idea of what costs are included as part of your rent and what is not so there are no surprises later.
+Do not have any verbal agreements always get everything in writing to eliminate the chance of any miscommunication.

 To summarize, rent is not the only expense you need to consider.
 There are one-time fees such as application fee, admin fee, security deposit – as well as on-going bills such was water, sewer, gas, electric, pet fees, parking and renter’s insurance.